schemacrawler/SchemaCrawler-Web-Application/README.md

 ## Website

-This is a Spring Boot web application with a Bootstrap user interface, with source code control in GitHub, which is automatically built on every commit by Travis CI using a Maven build, and immediately deployed to Heroku using a Docker image, which generates an crows-foot ERD of a SQLite database.
+This is a Spring Boot web application with a Bootstrap user interface, with source code control in GitHub, which is automatically built on every commit by Travis CI using a Maven build, tests are run, and coverage measured with JaCoCo and Coveralls, and then immediately deployed to Heroku using a Docker image, which generates an crows-foot ERD of a SQLite database.

 To access the application, open a browser to [https://schemacrawler-webapp.herokuapp.com/](https://schemacrawler-webapp.herokuapp.com/)